 Oh my gosh!
 Were you wondering what the heck happened to me?!
 Well, I decided to take some time away from my writing to design my new I COVET website.
 What d’ya think?!
 I’m super excited about how it turned out.
 I know what you’re thinking.
 Have I recently completed a computer design program?
 Have I totally geeked out?
 The answer is, NO, and, NO, I had help.
-Lot’s of help!
+Lots of help!
 I’m not tech-savvy at ALL!

 So you can imagine my fear once I finally bit the bullet and purchased my new website template from Tonic.
 These are beautifully curated cocktail-inspired websites that can be completely customizable to fit your style and needs.
 If these designs weren’t beautiful enough, their names would have you saddling up to the bar and yearning to try one.
 Each design is cleverly named after a popular cocktail; what’s your drink?!

 I’m not gonna lie; teaching this girl new tricks was more challenging than I had expected.
-However, the team at Tonic were great at (virtually) holding my hand and walking me through parts unknown.
+However, the team at Tonic was great at (virtually) holding my hand and walking me through parts unknown.
 Once I got the hang of it, I was well on my way to creating a website that truly reflects me while giving my creative juices a jolt.
 Guess what?!
 I did it!
 Who knew?

 Having great photos was essential to my site.
 I enlisted my friend and fashion photographer Nikki Baxendale; she also happens to be a brand expert extraordinaire!
 So lucky to have her help me.
 Taking our cue from a gorgeous sunny day, we both agreed the photoshoot should be at a beach nearby.
 I’m definitely not a natural when it comes to having my picture taken; awkward comes to mind, shocking, I know.
 Nikki was fantastic at making me feel at ease, cracking jokes and helping me channel my inner supermodel.
-Oh my gosh!
-It’s waaay harder than it looks, “These thorns are prickly, are we done yet?!”
+BTW, It’s waaay harder than it looks, “These thorns are prickly, are we done yet?!”
 Needless to say, I was thrilled with the results!

 Along with great photos, I needed great content.
 Thus, the more challenging of the two—the who, what, when, where and why of my website.
 I began to have a lot of self-doubt surrounding this.
 Who was I?
 What was my message?
 Why was I doing this?
 And, when did this all come to be?
 I started undermining myself and losing confidence.
 It took many motivational quotes from Pinterest and both my son’s encouraging me to continue, “Mom, this is so cool, you have to finish it!”
 I needed to be brave; I know I can do this!
 Reminding myself of the why.